-With a sharp focus on the Triple Aim, our team is actively involved in verifying all claims received are for eligible members, from legitimate providers, and that Wellfleet is the carrier responsible for payment.
-This includes ensuring billing is adherent to payment policies, in line with standard medical protocol guidelines, and are not wasteful or abusive.
+With a sharp focus on the Triple Aim, our team is actively verifying that all claims received are for eligible members from legitimate providers and that Wellfleet is the carrier responsible for payment.
+This includes ensuring billing adheres to payment policies, meets standard medical protocol guidelines, and is not wasteful or abusive.

-This proactive approach is one of the many ways Wellfleet Student is different from other student health insurance carriers.
+This proactive approach is one of the many ways Wellfleet Student differs from other student health insurance carriers.
 With roots as a TPA (Third-party Administrator), we know that every dollar counts.
-So, we collaborate with our partners to go above and beyond to deliver greater savings for our clients and student members.
-This helps ensure members are receiving the best pricing for the services they received, while assuring providers are being paid appropriately for services rendered.
+So, we collaborate with our partners to go above and beyond to deliver more significant savings for our clients and student members.
+This helps ensure student members receive the best pricing for their services while assuring providers are being paid appropriately for services rendered.

 Verifying that we’re paying the appropriate amount for services rendered is essential to manage the cost of care for our clients and student members.
-To do this, Wellfleet has an orchestrated process, using intelligent technology and capable team members to aid in billing and procedure validation.
+To do this, Wellfleet has an orchestrated process using intelligent technology and capable team members to validate billing and procedure.

 To ensure the best outcome for our clients, we do our first phase of billing review before it goes to our clients and members.
 We look at multiple factors, including where the service was provided (in/out-of-network, ER), what service(s) were provided (Ambulance, x-ray, surgery, diagnosis), as well as policy and coding alignment.

-We want to make sure that the provider is not billing for a higher level of service than what was actually performed.
-This is done on both inpatient and outpatient claims.
+We want to ensure that the provider is not billing for a higher level of service than what was performed.
+Again, this is done on both inpatient and outpatient claims.

-The collective group of individuals doing the work are known internally as our payment integrity team.
-Although their work is done behind the scenes, it is their due diligence that has saved clients and members millions of dollars.
+The collective group of individuals doing the work is known internally as our payment integrity team.
+Although their work is done behind the scenes, their due diligence has saved clients and members millions of dollars.

-In 2020, their work helped save more than $17 million.
-Further, over the last five years, they’ve helped save more than $58 million!
+In 2022, their work helped save more than $7.2 million.
+Further, over the last five years, they’ve helped save more than $31.3 million!1

 We also work with our provider network to get the best in- and out-of-network rate possible.
 However, negotiating out-of-network charges can be challenging.
 That’s why we have a dedicated team that works with providers countrywide to obtain discounts for the services rendered.
 Using aggregated, anonymized data they’re able to identify appropriate rates to pay based on condition and services provided.

-In 2020 alone, our efforts help reduce total out-of-network expenses for clients and members by $7.8 million.
+In 2022 alone, our efforts helped reduce total out-of-network expenses for clients and members by $17.3 million.1

 Waste and abuse

-Another area of our billing analysis pertains to errors, waste and abuse.
-This review involves detailed analysis of claims by provider and type of service.
-So here, systems are leveraging aggregate data and established guidelines to compare typical procedures and outcomes for a particular provider.
+Another area of our billing analysis pertains to errors, waste, and abuse.
+This review involves a detailed analysis of claims by provider and type of service.
+So here, systems leverage aggregate data and established guidelines to compare typical procedures and outcomes for a particular provider.

 If outliers are identified, there is a deeper dive to uncover the ‘why’.
 Once the reason is established, action is taken to approve or deny the claim.
-On certain denials, there is follow up with the provider to help educate and ensure smoother interactions on future cases.
+There is follow-up with the provider on specific denials to help educate and ensure smoother interactions in future cases.